A Quick Guide to Coin-Margined Quarterly Contracts

 Binance Quarterly Futures Contracts

-For example, the “BTCUSD Quarterly 0925” futures contracts expire on the Friday of the corresponding three-month period, 25 September 2020 at 08:00:00 UTC.
-The settlement fee is charged as same as taker fee for all positions settled on the delivery date.
+For example, the “BTCUSD Quarterly 0925” Futures Contracts expire on the Friday of the corresponding three-month period, 25 September 2020 at 08:00:00 UTC.
+Settlement fee is charged the same as taker fee for all positions settled on the delivery date.